B-5 rehabilitation planning meetings

 Learning

-The easiest way to start is to spend five or ten minutes after any meeting reflecting on what went well, what needed improvement, what you learned about conferences and how to participate in them (and what not to do!).
+The easiest way to learn is to spend five or ten minutes after any meeting reflecting on what went well, what needed improvement, what you learned about conferences and how to participate in them (and what not to do!).

 Conclusion